 In order to evict, a landlord must:

-A. Serve the resident with a "Notice of Intention to Evict" (often called a Notice to Quit) ordering the resident to vacate the premises within three days.
+A. Serve the tenant with a "Notice of Intention to Evict" (often called a Notice to Quit) ordering the tenant to vacate the premises within three days.
 The sheriff or a process server may post the Notice of Intention to Evict conspicuously at the rented premises, if the tenant cannot be found.
-The Notice of Intention to Evict does not require the resident to vacate.
+The Notice of Intention to Evict does not require the tenant to vacate.
 It is the first step required by law for an owner to proceed with the eviction, and proof that the Notice was properly served must be presented to the court.

 C. The judge will then deliver his/her decision.
 If the judge decides the tenant has no legal reason for refusing to leave, the judge will order the tenant to vacate.
 If the tenant fails to vacate, after being court ordered to do so, the judge will order the sheriff to force the tenant out.
 The tenant's property will be placed in storage.
 To get the property back, the tenant must pay the sheriff's fee, moving, and storage costs.
 If the tenant shows the court that vacating immediately is a substantial hardship on the tenant or the tenant's family, and eviction is not based on a disturbance of the peace, the court may allow reasonable time for the tenant to vacate, not to exceed five days.
 The judge can also find that the landlord has no legal reason to evict the tenant.

 In the event the tenant does not remove belongings after the eviction judgment has been obtained, the landlord can remove the belongings from the rental unit and the sheriff will insure that the peace is not disturbed during that process.
 The tenant is responsible for all moving expenses and storage costs incurred by the landlord.
 Per the abandoned property law, the landlord must store the property for a period of at least 28 days.

 Contrary to popular belief, tenants may be evicted during the winter months.